Jasonblalack/zyngapoker/Documentation.md

 **Jasy** is an approach to fix the missing tooling infrastructure for JavaScript projects.
 Without a good and generic build system it's pretty complicated to even handle semi-complex project structures with ease.
 In basically every other development environment (.NET, Java, Objective-C or even Flash) it's typically to use a powerful build system.
 Jasy tries to be exactly this for JavaScript developers.

-## Full Scripting

-Tooling systems which are based on a [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) are often quite limited regarding flexibility.
-Jasy should be the one and only tooling solution for your JavaScript you need.
-There should not be anything you can't implement in there.
-This is one of the reasonings why the build system is not configured using a DSL.
-Instead Jasy is used through a Python3-API.
-The project author writes a Python3 script using the Jasy API but is also able to use all standard Python modules to fulfill the tasks.
-Jasy borrows this idea of using a full programming language instead of pure configuration files from build systems like [SCons](http://www.scons.org/) or [Waf](http://code.google.com/p/waf/).

-## Requirements

-Jasy requires a [Python 3](http://www.python.org/) installation.
-It does not need any external modules.
-Python 2 comes installed on a lot of machines by default at the moment.
-Even though Python 3 is out for a few years already (released in early 2009) it is still not installed by default on most machines.
-Luckily installation is pretty straightforward though.

-[Python 3.2](http://www.python.org/download/releases/) is the current version.
-It is not suggested to install any older 3.x version with Jasy.
-There are installers available for Windows and Mac.
-Both should work fine.
-For Linux users it is suggested to userse their included software manager to look out for Python 3.
-After installing type `python3 -V` on the command line to verify that it is working.
-It should output something like `Python 3.2.3`.

 ## Projects